Fergie Is Again The Odd Woman Out Amongst Royals For Christmas

 “I know that Her Majesty adores my children,” she said.
 “So I am happy to share them — both in August and at Christmas.”

-It is tradition for the queen to be surrounded by her family from Christmas through New Years at Sandringham in Norfolk.
+It is tradition for the queen to be surrounded by her family from Christmas through new years at Sandringham in Norfolk.
 This year, Jack Brooksbank will be added to the mix, joining Prince William, Prince Harry, and their wives, as well as Prince George, and his siblings.

-After the wedding of Princess Eugenie, old rifts seemed to be healed between Queen Elizabeth, Queen Elizabeth and Fergie, leading some friends to think that the Duchess of York and Prince Andrew might be getting back together, but Ferguson says that’s not happening.
+After the wedding of Princess Eugenie, old rifts seemed to be healed between Queen Elizabeth and Fergie, leading some friends to think that the Duchess of York and Prince Andrew might be getting back together, but Ferguson says that’s not happening.

 “Although we are not a couple, we really believe in each other.
 The Yorks are a united family.
 We’ve shown it.
 You saw it at the wedding.
 My duty is to him.
 I am so proud of him.
 I stand by him and always will.
 The way we are is our fairytale.”

-Fergie and Andrew continued to live together initial after their separation for continuity for their children, but now she says she can’t see doing things any other way.
+Sarah and Andrew continued to live together initial after their separation for continuity for their children, but now she says she can’t see doing things any other way.

-Both York Princesses have moved out of the house, yet Prince Andrew and Fergie continue to live under the same roof.
+Both York princesses have moved out of the house, yet Prince Andrew and Sarah Ferguson continue to live under the same roof.